Daboo Malik: Actor (1980s-1990s)

+Musician (2000s-present)

+In 2013, however, Malik switched to music—in an interview, he stated: "I was acting and unconsciously working on my inner talent of composing music.
+I realized I wasted a lot of time.
+I only wanted to pursue acting for stardom."

 His first album as a solo music director, Yeh Zindagi ka Safar, was released in 2001.
 The following year, he composed his first song "Thoda Sa Pyaar Hua Hai" for Maine Dil Tujhko Diya, followed by more movie music such as Tumko Na Bhool Paayenge and Hum Tumhare Hain Sanam in 2002, I Proud to Be an Indian in 2004 and Kisaan in 2009.

 Malik attributes the discovery of his talent as a music director, to Salim Khan.
 In a 2013 interview, Malik explained: "My meeting with Salim Khan is [sic] unforgettable.
 He found me similar to my dad's personality, and I sang for the first time in front of him.
-Salim told me right away that I’m born to become a composer.
+Salim told me right away that I'm born to become a composer.
 I get goosebumps even when I think about it now, as my conversation with Salim Khan changed everything, and my musical journey began."

 In 2014, Malik further became both the composer and scriptwriter for a forthcoming musical thriller W., directed by Tarun Madan.